 Drip irrigation project, part one

-Last year, my husband and I installed a new irrigation system on our raised beds.
-We’ve used soaker hoses on each bed for years but they frequently clogged with minerals, which reduced the amount of water coming out of them.
+Last year, my husband and I installed a new drip irrigation system on our raised beds.
+We’ve used soaker hoses on each bed for years but they frequently clogged with minerals.
+That in turn reduced the amount of water coming out of them.
 We felt it was time to try something new.

 We chose a drip tape product called T Tape, which we purchased from Dripworks.
 It worked really well all season long last year.
 Each bed has a PVC riser with a valve and hose attachment.
 On top of the bed is a manifold (a cross-piece made of flexible sprinkler pipe to which the drip tape connects) that 3 or 4 runs of drip tape attach to, depending on the width of the bed.

-I’ve since learned of a new drip tape product they carry called Aqua Traxx; it’s made by Toro and one of the owners was telling me they are really pleased with it.
+I’ve since learned of a new drip irrigation product Aqua Traxx.
+It’s made by Toro and one of the owners was telling me they are really pleased with it.
 I was curious about how it compares to T Tape so the folks at Dripworks kindly sent me some to try.
 We decided to replace the T Tape on a 4′ x 16′ bed and a 3′ x 8′ bed.

 The process of swapping out the T Tape was very simple.
 On the larger bed, we disconnected the T tape from the manifold and connected the new Aqua Traxx drip tape.
 On the smaller bed, we decided to make a complete manifold which only took a couple of minutes (see next post for details).